guidove/StarRatingView/README.md

 ## Usage
 ### Through Interface Builder
 1. Add a UIView to your interface
-2. In the Identiy Inspector, change Class to StarRatingView
+2. In the Identiy Inspector, change Class to `StarRatingView`
 3. In the Attributes Inspector you can now set:
  * the **rating** (Float between 0 and 5)
  * the **star color**
  * the **Star Rounding** Raw Value - *IBInspectable can't handle enums, hence the raw value, see ENUM code below*
 4. By checking **User Interaction Enabled** users can touch the view to enter a star rating.
-The rating updates while touching.
+The rating stars updates while touching.

 ### Through Code
 1. Create an instance of StarRatingView